 7. Follow a Savings Plan like “Dave Ramsey’s 7 Baby Steps”

 Step #3 in Dave Ramsey’s 7 Baby Steps is key which includes saving 3-6 months of expenses.
 Following all 7 steps will show you how to save for emergencies, pay off all your debt for good, and build wealth.
-It’s not a fairy tale or a nice story for someone else.
+Further, It’s not a fairy tale or a nice story for someone else.
 This is a proven, practical way for you to change your life step by step.

 Bonus Step: Give to a Cause You Care About: Tithe Your Income